Table of Contents

 Muttlucks has a well-deserved reputation for quality.
 Mud Monsters LAST.
 The rubber sole conforms to your dog’s foot, and it wraps around the toe and sides for extra protection.
 They have a large opening that makes them easy to get on and off, even around dewclaws.
 Mud Monsters have a loop fastener that wraps the ankle twice, as well as an elastic hook for extra security.

-Their downsides?
+Downsides?
 They’re on the pricier side.
 They’re also limited in their sizing, excluding the smallest and largest paws.
 The mesh top isn’t waterproof, either, so avoid puddle-jumping.

 Ruffwear is a well-known name in the adventure dog industry.
 Their Load Up harness receives accolades for safety when transporting dogs in the car.
 The Grip TREX features Vibram soles – the same material you see in a lot of our hiking boots.
 Constructed of breathable materials, they have a low profile.
 Best of all, Grip TREX are waterproof.